jracle85/argparse/README.md

-    useExceptions()       if true, parsing errors throw exceptions rather than printing to stderr and exiting appName()             set the name of the application addArgument()         specify an argument to search for addFinalArgument()    specify a final un-named argument
+    useExceptions()       if true, parsing errors throw exceptions rather than printing to stderr and exiting appName()             set the name of the application addArgument()         specify an argument to search for addHiddenArgument()   specify an hidden argument to search for (hidden because not showed when usage() is called). addFinalArgument()    specify a final un-named argument
     ignoreFirstArgument() don't parse the first argument (usually the caller name on UNIX) parse()               invoke the parser on a `char**` array